Mangalore Mangala Devi Temple – Karnataka

 Special Features

-The Mangala Devi Temple follows the Kerala style of architecture and is oriented towards the south.
-It features a two-storied gateway tower with the upper storey housing wooden trails that cover the Kottupura, which is a hall used for drum beating during festivals.
-The temple is enclosed within a rectangular wall.
+- The temple follows the Kerala style of architecture and faces south.
+It features a two-storied gateway tower, with the upper floor housing wooden trails that cover the Kottupura, a hall used for drum beating during festivals.

 Festivals